 This Policy applies to all Employees, University students, and University visitors.

-Provost – The Provost of the University, or his or her designee.
+- Provost: The Provost of the University or their designee.

-Vice Provost for Research – The Vice Provost for Research of the University, or his or her designee.
+Vice Provost for Research – The Vice Provost for Research of the University or their designee.

 A. Ownership of Intellectual Property

 The University owns all intellectual property resulting from University Work, including but not limited to patentable inventions.
 As a condition of employment or other involvement in University Work, the Inventor(s) agrees to abide by this Policy and assigns to the University ownership, right, title, and interest in any and all intellectual property resulting from University Work.
 Despite the foregoing presumption that the University owns property resulting from University Work, the University assigns title to such intellectual property in the form of copyrights in certain cases.
 These cases are where the intellectual property resulting from University Work is either (i) copyrights in University Works of academic scholarship, such as textbooks, literary University Works, artistic creations, and artifacts, or (ii) copyrights to teaching materials, such as course materials, lecture notes, and syllabi, where said teaching materials are developed without Significant Use of University Resources, provided that the University Work was not a result of a University-paid, assigned duty to create a specified University Work product.
 Where the intellectual property resulting from University Work is copyrights to teaching materials that are transferred to the Author (s), the University retains a no-cost license to such copyrights for non-commercial research and educational purposes only.
 Where the intellectual property resulting from University Work is copyrights to teaching materials that are developed as a University-paid, assigned duty to create a specified University Work product or with the Significant Use of University Resources, then title to copyrights will be retained by the University.
 The Author is granted a no-cost license for non-commercial research and educational purposes only.